 PHILOSOPHICAL SOCIETY OF TEXAS.
 The Philosophical Society of Texas was founded on December 5, 1837, by twenty-six Texans who met in the capitol of the Republic of Texas at Houston.
 The purpose of the organization was stated as "the collection and diffusion of correct information regarding the moral and social condition of our country; its finances, statistics and political and military history; its climate, soil and productions...animals...aboriginal tribes...natural curiosities...mines...and the thousand other topics of interest which our new and rising republic unfolds to the philosopher, the scholar, and the man of the world."
-The founders urged the society’s members and their successors to make the newly independent Texas “as resplendent for the acts that adorned civilized life as she was "glorious in military renown."
+The founders urged the society’s members and their successors to make the newly independent Texas “as resplendent for all the acts that adorn civilized life as it is now in glorious military renown."
 Charter members included Mirabeau B. Lamar (president); Ashbel Smith, Robert A. Irion, Anson Jones, Joseph Rowe, and David S. Kaufman (vice presidents); William Fairfax Gray, David G. Burnet (secretaries); Augustus C. Allen (treasurer); John Birdsall (librarian); Thomas Jefferson Rusk, William H. Wharton, Angus McNeill, George W. Bonnell, Joseph Baker, Patrick C. Jack, John A. Wharton, James Collinsworth, Littleton Fowler, Albert C. Horton, John W. Bunton, Edward T. Branch, Henry Smith, Hugh McLeod, Thomas Jefferson Chambers, and Sam Houston.
 Public announcements were made for a second formal meeting to be held in Austin on January 29, 1840, during the Fourth Congress of the Republic of Texas, but it is unclear how many attended.
 Several members attempted to keep routine sessions in subsequent years, but most of the charter members were deeply involved in the establishment of a new government, and, but the society became inactive before annexation and the end of the republic in 1845.

 Presidents between 1935 and 1949 were (in chronological order) Ira Kendrick Stephens, Charles Shirley Potts, Edgar Odell Lovett, George Bannerman Dealey, George Waverly Briggs, William James Battle, George Alfred Hill, Jr., Edward Henry Cary, Edward Randall, Sr., Umphrey Lee, and Eugene Perry Locke.
 Presidents in this period also included Louis Herman Hubbard, Pat Ireland Nixon, Ima Hogg, and Albert Perley Brogan.
-Presidents from 1950 through 1995 (again in chronological order) have been William Lockhart Clayton, A. Frank Smith, Ernest Lynn Kurth, and Dudley Kezer Woodward, Jr. Others were Burke Baker, Jesse Andrews, James Pinckney Hart, Robert Gerald Storey, and Lewis Randolph Bryan, Jr., as well as W. St. John Garwood, George Crews McGhee, Harry Huntt Ransom, Eugene Benjamin Germany, Rupert Norval Richardson, and Mrs. George Alfred Hill, Jr. (Mary Van Den Berge Hill).
-Other presidents during this time were Edward Randall, Jr., McGruder Ellis Sadler, William Alexander Kirkland, as well as Richard Tudor Fleming, Herbert P. Gambrell, Harris Kempner, Carey G. Croneis, Willis McDonald Tate, Dillon Anderson, Logan Wilson, Edward Clarkqv, Thomas H. Law, Truman G. Blocker, Jr., Frank E. Vandiver, Price Danielqv, Durwood Fleming, Charles A. LeMaistre, Abner V. McCall, Leon Jaworski, Wayne H. Holtzman, Jenkins Garrett, Joe R. Greenhill, William Pettus Hobby, Jr., Elspeth Rostow, John Clifton Caldwell, J. Chrys Dougherty, Frank McReynolds Wozencraft, William C. Levin, William D. Seybold, Robert Krueger, Steven Weinberg, and William H. Crook, Charles C. Sprague, Jack S. Blanton, Sr., William P. Wright, Jr., and Patricia Hayes.
-A membership of approximately 200 has been maintained through the years, as well as varying numbers of associate and emeritus members.
-Recent meeting topics included the North American Free Trade Agreement and the Superconducting Super Collider, the criminal justice system, medicine and medical policy, immigration, global energy, cyber security, architecture, and the arts.
+Presidents from 1950 through 1999 (again in chronological order) have been William Lockhart Clayton, A. Frank Smith, Jr., Ernest Lynn Kurth, and Dudley Kezer Woodward, Jr. Others were Burke Baker, Jesse Andrews, James Pinckney Hart, Robert Gerald Storey, and Lewis Randolph Bryan, Jr., as well as W. St. John Garwood, George Crews McGhee, Harry Huntt Ransom, Eugene Benjamin Germany, Rupert Norval Richardson, and Mrs. George Alfred Hill, Jr. (Mary Van Den Berge Hill).
+Other presidents during this time were Edward Randall, Jr., McGruder Ellis Sadler, William Alexander Kirkland, as well as Richard Tudor Fleming, Herbert P. Gambrell, Harris Kempner, Carey G. Croneis, Willis McDonald Tate, Dillon Anderson, Logan Wilson, Edward Clark, Thomas H. Law, Truman G. Blocker, Jr., Frank E. Vandiver, Price Daniel, Durwood Fleming, Charles A. LeMaistre, Abner V. McCall, Leon Jaworski, Wayne H. Holtzman, Jenkins Garrett, Joe R. Greenhill, William Pettus Hobby, Jr., Elspeth Rostow, John Clifton Caldwell, J. Chrys Dougherty III, Frank McReynolds Wozencraft, William C. Levin, William D. Seybold, Robert Krueger, Steven Weinberg, William H. Crook, Charles C. Sprague, Jack S. Blanton, Sr., William P. Wright, Jr., and Patricia Hayes.
+A membership of approximately 200 active members has been maintained through the years, as well as varying numbers of associate and emeritus members.
+Recent meeting topics included the North American Free Trade Agreement, the Superconducting Super Collider, the criminal justice system, medicine and medical policy, immigration, global energy, cyber security, architecture, and the arts.
 A book award was established by the society in 2000 for the best book on Texas published in the previous year.
 As of 2018, the society has expanded to three separate book awards: one for non-fiction, one for fiction, and a third award for poetry.

 Proceedings of the Philosophical Society of Texas, 1937.
 Telegraph and Texas Register, January 13, 1838.
 Dorman H. Winfrey, comp., A History of the Philosophical Society of Texas, 1837–1987 (Austin: Philosophical Society of Texas, 1987).